 - Graph representation of the data

 - (sometimes) Data in tabular formats to facilitate SQL queries

 It is built on top of Amazon Simple Storage Service (Amazon S3) and leverages Elasticsearch to index all the files.
 Additionally, it provides a very flexible Web API.
 Amazon Athena is used to provide a JDBC and ODBC connection to your data.

 TetraScience chose Amazon S3 to leverage its:

 - Compatibility with many popular big data and machine learning frameworks (such as, Hadoop and Spark).

 When determining which storage service to use, we chose to use Amazon S3 instead of HDFS for Hadoop based on these important considerations:

-In terms of storage cost alone, S3 is 5X cheaper than HDFS.
-Based on our experience managing petabytes of data, S3’s human cost is virtually zero, whereas it usually takes a team of Hadoop engineers or vendor support to maintain HDFS.
-Once we factor in human cost, S3 is 10X cheaper than HDFS clusters on EC2 with comparable capacity.
+- Cost - In terms of storage costs, Amazon S3 is five times less expensive than HDFS.
+Based on our experience managing petabytes of data, Amazon S3’s human cost is virtually zero; whereas, it may take a team of Hadoop engineers or vendor support to maintain HDFS.
+After TetraScience factored in the additional human cost, Amazon S3 is ten times less expensive than HDFS clusters on EC2 with comparable capacity.